Alert 1 of 2

 Love is in the air!
 Can you smell it?

 Well, maybe not.
 Love is a beautiful thing, whether you can smell it or not, but unfortunately, it can also make us vulnerable to those who seek to take advantage of our emotions.
 These scams go on all year long but what better time to start up a ‘romance’ than around Valentine’s Day?
 Sweetheart scams, also known as romance scams or RomCons, have become all too common in the world of online dating.
 These scams use fake romantic relationships to trick individuals into sending money or personal information to the scammer.
 But don’t let the fear of being scammed dampen your search for love.
-We will explore the tactics used by sweetheart scammers and give you practical tips on how to protect yourself from falling victim to this heartless crime.
+We’ll explore the tactics used by sweetheart scammers and give you practical tips on how to protect yourself from falling victim to this heartless crime.

 How Sweetheart Scams Work